iafisher/iprecommit/README.md

 [pre-commit](https://pre-commit.com/) seems to be the most widely-used tool for pre-commit hook management.
 It's a mature and robust tool that can do many things that my tool can't.
 The main advantages of my tool are:

-- It clearly distinguishes between checking for errors and fixing them.

 - It's simple to configure.
 You just edit a self-explanatory Python file, rather than a YAML file whose schema you have to look up.
 Defining your pre-commit checks in Python is easy.

-- After you install it, you just need to run one command (`precommit init`) to get a working, sensible pre-commit check.
+- After you install it, you just need to run one command (`precommit init`) to get a sensible, non-trivial pre-commit check.

-- It's a standalone tool with no dependencies besides Python and git.
+- It's a standalone tool with no dependencies besides Python.

 ## User guide